pascallaliberte/sharpen.page/_i18n/en/_posts/2019-07-05-how-much-traffic-needed-to-start-ab-testing.md

 **You'll need 26,000 visits**, or 13,000 for each version, if you're currently converting 3% of your visitors and you think you can increase that **by 20%**.
 [See the calculation on Optimizely with a 20% increase](https://www.optimizely.com/sample-size-calculator/?conversion=3&effect=20&significance=95).

 **But you'll only need 10,600 visits**, or 5,300 for each version, if you're currently converting 3% of your visitors and you think you can increase that **by 30%** instead.
-[See the calculation on Optimizely with a 30% increase](https://www.optimizely.com/sample-size-calculator/?conversion=3&effect=30&significance=95)
+[See the calculation on Optimizely with a 30% increase](https://www.optimizely.com/sample-size-calculator/?conversion=3&effect=30&significance=95).

 [![Screenshot of the Optimizely Sample Size Calculator](/assets/images/posts/2019-07-05-how-much-traffic-needed-to-start-ab-testing-01.jpg)](https://www.optimizely.com/sample-size-calculator/?conversion=3&effect=30&significance=95)
 {: .img-zoom }

 That difference comes from the fact that a bigger difference between two versions will take a smaller sample size to measure.

-**You might also ask:** "how can I reach a 30% conversion rate (or more) without trying all the nasty tricks that people pull on visitors for them to convert".
+**You might ask:**

+> How can I reach a 30% conversion rate (or more) without trying all the nasty tricks that people pull on visitors for them to convert.

 Well, it requires that you think deeply about **helping the visitor make some progress**.